slemire/slemire.github.io/_posts/2020-10-31-htb-writeup-fuse.md

 - bhult
 - bnielson (From New Starter - bnielson.txt)

-There's not much we can use to build a wordlist except the words from the papercut website.
+For passwords, we'll build a wordlist with the words found on from the papercut website.
 Here's the small wordlist I built:

 ```
 backup_tapes